 If you love fried foods but aren't thrilled about the mess and the fatty calories, you'll love the air fryer.
 Air fried recipes use only about one-quarter as much oil as regular fried food.
 It's your ticket to healthier fried foods that still taste crispy-crunchy delicious — and leaves you with a lot less mess at clean-up time.
-Plus, this versatile machine does more than "fry" — use your air fryer to make meat loaf, roast veggies, bake potatoes, and more.
+Plus, this versatile machine does more than "fry" — use your air fryer to make meatloaf, roast veggies, baked potatoes, and more.

-Before you get started, check out quick tips for air frying, including these seven common air fryer mistakes to avoid.
+Before you get started, check out quick tips for air frying, including these six common air fryer mistakes to avoid.
 Then you can move on to trying recipes with confidence.

 How Does an Air Fryer Work?

 An air fryer doesn't actually fry your food in oil.
-Instead, it works by circulated super-heated air around food so it crisps up the outside and cooks the inside.
+Instead, it works by circulating super-heated air around food so it crisps up the outside and cooks the inside.